 - MVVM (Model-View-ViewModel) that allows developers to work separately on the same app section using the same set of data.

 - Dependency injection of the features related to the components with modules and modularity in general.

-Companies that use Angular: Companies that use Angular: Microsoft, Autodesk, MacDonald’s, UPS, Cisco Solution Partner Program, AT&T, Apple, Adobe, GoPro, ProtonMail, Clarity Design System, Upwork, Freelancer, Udemy, YouTube, Paypal, Nike, Google, Telegram, Weather, iStockphoto, AWS, Crunchbase.
+Companies that use Angular 5: Upwork, Freelancer, Udemy, YouTube, Paypal, Nike, Google, Telegram, Weather, iStockphoto, AWS, Crunchbase.

 - Migrating between versions is generally very easy, with Facebook providing “codemods” to automate much of the process.

-Companies that use React: Facebook, Instagram, Netflix, New York Times, Yahoo, Khan Academy, Whatsapp, Codecademy, Dropbox, Airbnb, Asana, Atlassian, Intercom, Microsoft, Slack, Storybook, and many more.
+Companies that use ReactJS: Facebook, Instagram, Netflix, New York Times, Yahoo, Khan Academy, Whatsapp, Codecademy, Dropbox, Airbnb, Asana, Atlassian, Intercom, Microsoft.

 Benefits of Vue.js:

 - Empowered HTML.
-This means that Vue.js has many similar characteristics with Angular and this can help to optimize HTML blocks handling with the use of different components.
+This means that Vue.js has many similar characteristics with Angular and this can help to optimize HTML blocks handling with a usage of different components.

 - Adaptability.
 It provides a rapid switching period from other frameworks to Vue.js because of the similarity with Angular and React in terms of design and architecture.